-\May be deferred to the fifth year.

-COURSES
+COURSES IN EDUCATION AND PSYCHOLOGY

-- 404. HISTORY OF EDUCATION.
+Ed.
+404. HISTORY OF EDUCATION.
 A survey of the history of education from early times to the present.
-Three credits; autumn.
-(154) - 426.
-INTRODUCTION TO COUNSELING.
-Consideration of effective techniques of counseling individuals in the solution of personal problems in the school, family, church, and community.
-Prerequisite: 121, 122, 123.
-Two credits; spring.
-(166) - 430.
-EDUCATIONAL EVALUATION.
-A study of methods and instruments for the evaluation of aptitudes, achievement, and personality in the school, including practical work in test construction for the elementary and secondary levels.
-Three credits; winter or spring.
-(330 & 118, 119) - 431.
-PSYCHOLOGY OF EXCEPTIONAL CHILDREN.
+Three credits.

+Ed.
+426. EDUCATIONAL GUIDANCE.
+An introduction to the basic functions of guidance and a study of organizational patterns.
+Prerequisite: 121, 122.
+Three credits.

+Psych.
+431. PSYCHOLOGY OF EXCEPTIONAL CHILDREN.
 Characteristics and problems of all types of exceptional children with consideration of essential educational adaptation.
 Prerequisite: 121, 122, 123.
+Three credits.

-Three credits; summer. - 435.
-CHILD PSYCHOLOGY.
-Principles of growth as related to various phases of human development during the preadolescent years: physical, mental, and emotional.
+Psych.
+435. CHILD PSYCHOLOGY.
+Principles of growth as related to various phases of human development during the preadolescent years: physical, mental and emotional.
 Prerequisite: 121, 122.
+Three credits.

-Three credits; spring. - 436.
-ADOLESCENT PSYCHOLOGY.
+Psych.
+436. ADOLESCENT PSYCHOLOGY.
 Principles of growth as related to various phases of human development during the adolescent years: physical, mental, and emotional.
 Prerequisite: 121, 122.
-Three credits; spring.
+Three credits.

-441HPE.
-SCHOOL HEALTH EDUCATION.
+HPE.
+441. SCHOOL HEALTH EDUCATION.
 See Health & PE.